Manhattan tech/media companies grow up and out

-NEW YORK (Reuters) - Less than four months after new technology company SocialFlow Inc moved from the fashionable digs it shared with six other firms in Manhattan’s chic Meatpacking District, it is again looking for more office space.
+NEW YORK, April 13 (Reuters) - Less than four months after new technology company SocialFlow Inc moved from the fashionable digs it shared with six other firms in Manhattan’s chic Meatpacking District, it is again looking for more office space.

 “We’re no longer a scrappy start-up,” Frank Speiser, SocialFlow chief executive and co-founder, said from his new Midtown offices.
 “We’re a start-up, but we have a lot of momentum.”